ApuravDeshmukh2309/AOS_Assignment1/README.txt

 Command to run server and client file (NOTE: Please run Server command before running client command ) :

+Step 4: Change the address of server in client.py global variable SERVER_ADDRESS as required

-Step 4:  python server.py
+Step 5:  python server.py

-Step 5:  python client.py
+Step 6:  python client.py

 After executing the client.py file it will ask for the inputs from the user , example as shown below :